 - Jökulsárlón and Diamond Beach are each 1,000 ISK (Parka).

 Kerið Crater is slightly different.
-The 600 ISK charge there is an entrance fee per person rather than a parking fee, payable at the kiosk.
+The 700 ISK charge there is an entrance fee per person rather than a parking fee, payable at the kiosk.

-As of 2026, Iceland has replaced its fuel-based road tax with a per-kilometre charge of 6.95 ISK/km.
-Your car rental company will add this to your final bill automatically, so don’t be surprised by the extra charge at the end.
-The upside is that fuel prices have dropped as a result, and you can expect to pay around 185 to 230 ISK per litre at the pump.
+There’s a new wrinkle for 2026 that’s worth flagging upfront.
+As of January 2026, Iceland has replaced its fuel-based road tax with a per-kilometre charge of 6.95 ISK/km.
+Your car rental company will add this to your final bill automatically based on the kilometres you’ve driven, so don’t be surprised by the extra charge when you return the car.
+For a 3-day trip following this itinerary you’ll cover roughly 900 to 1,100 km, which works out to around 6,000 to 7,500 ISK in road tax on top of your rental.

 For car rental, we recommend checking Discover Cars to compare providers, or Northbound which is based in Iceland and lets you add the various Iceland-specific insurances upfront, avoiding the hard sell at the pickup counter.